 Since 2007, GISWatch has covered citizen participation in ICT policy processes, access to ICT infrastructure and access to information and knowledge.
 That the same authors are writing about these issues from a country perspective suggests that their understanding of a broad ICT policy environment should grow over time as they grapple with what, for some, may be new topics.
 And as their understanding grows, so will their confidence and ability to engage in related policy and advocacy processes.
 For APC, this is the real capacity-building value of GISWatch.

 “The fact that GISWatch is being used in universities is encouraging, as universities are highly influential places when it comes to ICT policy.
-For contributors to have a voice in this space is important”, commented GISWatch editor Alan Finlay.
+For contributors to have a voice in this space is important,” commented GISWatch editor Alan Finlay.

 Download GISWatch editions 2007-2017:

-GISWatch 2013 explores women’s rights and gender through the lens of information and communications technologies 46 country reports and several thematic reports on issues such as access to infrastructure, participation, online disobedience, and sexuality online.
+GISWatch 2013 explores women’s rights and gender through the lens of information and communications technologies with 46 country reports and several thematic reports on issues such as access to infrastructure, participation, online disobedience, and sexuality online.

-GISWatch 2012 focuses on internet and corruption online 49 country reports and eight thematic reports, including one institutional review and one mapping report.
+GISWatch 2012 focuses on internet and corruption online with 49 country reports and eight thematic reports, including one institutional review and one mapping report.

-GISWatch 2011 focuses on internet rights as human rights 55 country reports and 10 thematic reports.
+GISWatch 2011 focuses on internet rights as human rights with 55 country reports and 10 thematic reports.
 Some reports are also available in Spanish.